-In Years 10 and 11 students will be expected to undertake 10 hours of independent learning per week.
+In Years 10 and 11 students will be expected to undertake 10 -12 hours of independent learning per week.

 In Years 12 and 13 students are expected to do 1 hour of independent learning outside lessons for every 1 hour taught.
+Teachers are asked to log all independent learning on Class charts with a guide as to how long each task should take to allow monitoring of the consistency of this across the sixth form.